The Spanish Flu Pandemic, also know as the

 American Samoa to be put on the itinerant mail boat docked there,

-Poyer refused even to allow the bags to be transferred.
+Poyer refused to even allow the mail bags to be transferred.

 Enraged, Logan temporarily stopped all radio communication with the American islands.